haaja/prebot/README.markdown

 caution as the size of the database will grow rather large once you have enough files stored in it.

+Scripts assume that you will manually enter allowed genres to allowedgenres table and allowd sections to sections table.

 ## INSTALLATION

 Please read about section again.
 Repeat if necessary.